shunsakuraba/fepsuite/feprest/water_ion_models/readme.txt

-To support new water model, provide the new itp file supporting three new moleculetypes, as well as coordinate generation information.
+To support new water model, provide an itp file with solvent included, a new itp files supporting three new moleculetypes, and coordinate generation information.

+(a) *.water.itp
+Water topology file. "#ifdef FLEXIBLE"~"#endif# must exist to allow stable steep/cg optimization.

+(b) *.ion.itp
 (1) Base atom information
 "; SOLINFO N (posres) (negres)" where N is number of atoms in the water model. (posres)/(negres) are atom names & residue names of the ion.
 Atom name, residue names, molecule names, are assumed to be the same.